TandaHQ/rails-hackathon-starter-kit/README.md

-# README
+# Tanda Hackathon Starter Kit

 ## What is this?
-This is a starter kit for use at hackathons.
+This is a starter kit for use at hackathons made by the team at Tanda.
 It comes with:

 * Email/password authentication
 * Tailwind on the frontend
-* Simple API Authentication
+* Simple API Authentication using JWTs if you are using an SPA frontend like Vue or React.

 # Getting Started
 To get started with the Hackathon Starter Kit - run the following commands.